 With that understanding…

-Judging by its ingredients alone, Purina Pro Plan Veterinary Diets HA appears to be a below-average dry product.
+Based on its ingredients alone, Purina Pro Plan Veterinary Diets HA looks like a below-average dry kibble.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.